Comprehending Appraisals

 Reconciliation

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-Note: While the appraised value is probably the most accurate indication of what a property is worth, it may not be the final sales price.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-The bottom line is, an appraiser from will help you attain the most accurate property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
+At the end of the day, an appraiser from will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.